River Falls, Wisconsin: Recreation

 The Kinnickinnic River, which flows through the heart of the city and its downtown business district, is a popular recreational attraction in River Falls for fly fishers and kayakers.

 On the bluffs of the Kinnickinnic River is Glen Park, a 41-acre park established in 1898.
 The park has playgrounds, a swimming pool, soccer fields, a softball diamond, basketball courts, horseshoe pits, a gazebo, and several miles of walking trails.
 The Glen Park Pool was built in 1937 and renovated for its 75th anniversary in 2012.
 Glen Park's Swinging Bridge offers a view of the South Fork rapids as it enters the Kinnickinnic River.
 The bridge, a replica of one designed by the Minneapolis Bridge Company and constructed in 1925, is a suspension bridge that spans the South Fork Rapids at the site of the former Cascade Mill and Dam.
 Below the bridge are fishing, swimming, and picnic spots.

-Hoffman Park, located northeast of downtown River Falls, is a 53 acre facility that contains baseball fields, a nine-hole disc golf course, a campsite, a skate park, volleyball courts, and the Tri-Angels Playground.
-The playground was named after Amara, Sophie, and Cecilia Schaffhausen, who were murdered by their father, Aaron Schaffhausen.
-The playground, accessible to handicapped children and built with designs referring to the three girls, opened in 2015.
+Hoffman Park, northeast of downtown River Falls, is a 53 acre facility that contains baseball fields, a nine-hole disc golf course, a campsite, a skate park, volleyball courts, and the Tri-Angels Playground.
+The playground opened in 2015 and is named after Amara, Sophie, and Cecilia Schaffhausen, who were murdered by their father, Aaron Schaffhausen.
+It is accessible to disabled children and built with designs referring to the three girls.
 It was constructed at a cost of $550,000 by volunteers.

 Another attraction is The Falls Theater, a movie theater.